edent/SuperTinyIcons/README.md

 # Super Tiny Social Icons
 Under 1KB each!
 Super Tiny Social Icons are minuscule SVG versions of your favourite logos.
-The average size is 600 bytes!
+The average size is *under* 500 bytes!

 The logos are 400x400 & have a 512x512 viewbox.
 They will scale up and down to suit your needs.